TL2005/TypingSVG/README.md

 ##  Credits & Inspiration

 This project stems from a deep admiration for [DenverCoder1’s readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg)
 —a clever, widely embraced tool that brought typing animations to README files.
 While using it, I encountered several limitations: the lack of genuine multi-line support, a fixed delete speed, and handling blank spaces felt awkward—requiring workarounds that disrupted the creative flow.
-That frustration sparked the idea for **Typing SVG**—a smoother, more flexible evolution designed to bring back control and clarity to formatting.
+That frustration sparked the idea for **TypingSVG**—a smoother, more flexible evolution designed to bring back control and clarity to formatting.

 A heartfelt, huge thank you to [DenverCoder1](https://github.com/DenverCoder1) for sparking the idea.
-Typing SVG builds upon that original spark. ❤️
+TypingSVG builds upon that original spark. ❤️

 ## Star History
 [![Star History Chart](https://api.star-history.com/svg?repos=whiteSHADOW1234/TypingSVG&type=Date)](https://www.star-history.com/#whiteSHADOW1234/TypingSVG&Date)

 ## Contributing

-We welcome contributions to Typing SVG!
+We welcome contributions to TypingSVG!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to get started, report bugs, request features, and submit pull requests.

 ## License